 Break in new gear, especially boots, prior to training weekends.

-Try on your pack and walk around with it prior to Course C. You will wear it ALL weekend during Courses B, I, II, and III, so it should fit correctly and not be more than 1/3 of your body weight.
+Try on your pack and walk around with it prior to Course C. You will wear it ALL weekend during Courses C, I, II, and III, so it should fit correctly and not be more than 1/3 of your body weight.

-Consider attaching parachute cord to anything that you will need to access frequently (e.g. compass, pencil, rite-in-the-rain).
+Consider attaching paracord to anything that you will need to access frequently (e.g. compass, pencil, Rite-in-the-Rain).
 Tie it to your equipment instead of just putting it in your pocket.

-Water bladders (e.g. camelbaks) are great for easy access to water (drink on the go!) but can freeze in the winter or leak.
+Water bladders (e.g. Camelbaks) are great for easy access to water (drink on the go!) but can freeze in the winter or leak.
 Nalgene bottles are great for filtering water, and make great containers for hot water, which can then be put into your sleeping bag at night.

-Your tents stakes need to fit through the grommets of your tarps.

 Packing

-Items that should be easily accessible: Map, compass, rite in the rain, pencil, headlamp, safety glasses, leather gloves, warm gloves, hat, rain gear, gaiters (wear these), food & water.
+Items that should be easily accessible: Map, compass, Rite-in-the-Rain, pencil, headlamp, safety glasses, safety gloves, warm gloves, hat, rain gear, gaiters (wear these), food & water.
 You will need these starting at the beginning of each outdoor course.

 General

-Metal items (hand warmers, metal watches, pencils, clicker, buildings, etc.) may influence your compass.
+Metal items (hand warmers, metal watches, pencils, clicker, buildings, carabiners, etc.) may influence your compass.

 Training Notes